rimutaka/posts/Covidpocalipse/covidpocalipse.md

 #### Connectivity

-It doesn't matter how fast the fibre connection is - what really matters for productivity is the [response time of the UI](https://www.nngroup.com/articles/response-times-3-important-limits/).
+It doesn't matter how fast the fibre connection is - what really matters for productivity is the [the UI's response time](https://www.nngroup.com/articles/response-times-3-important-limits/).

-The choice you'll need to make is if you allow access to the software directly or via a Remote Desktop Connection to the office workstation.
+You'll need to choose whether to allow access to the software directly or via a Remote Desktop Connection to the office workstation.
 For example, accessing CAD or design software via Remote Desktop can be very irritating because of the lag in redrawing the screen.
 On the other hand, the laptop may not have enough grunt to run the CAD software at all.

-> Ask the users or get someone technical to do a few quick tests to see what works best.
+> Ask users or get someone technical to do a few quick tests to see what works best.

 #### Security

 It's best if you get professional security advice before enabling more outside access to your network.
-Some of the concerns to think of:
+Some of concerns to keep in mind are:

 * [BYOD policy](https://blog.rsisecurity.com/bring-your-own-device-security-issues-and-challenges/)
 * Use of PKI infrastructure